What’s in Biden’s $2 trillion jobs and infrastructure plan?

 White House unveils $2 trillion infrastructure and climate plan, setting up giant battle over size and cost of government

-The proposal comes just a few weeks after Biden’s $1.9 trillion covid relief package was signed into law, sending $1,400 stimulus checks to most Americans and extending unemployment benefits.
+The proposal comes just a few weeks after Biden’s $1.9 trillion coronavirus relief package was signed into law, sending $1,400 stimulus checks to most Americans and extending unemployment benefits.

-The American Jobs Plan is expected to be followed by a second economic package in April that includes a major expansion in health insurance coverage, child care subsidies, free access to community colleges and other proposals.
+The American Jobs Plan is expected to be followed by a second economic package in April that includes a major expansion in health insurance coverage, child-care subsidies, free access to community colleges and other proposals.

-Biden is scheduled to speak about the plan on Wednesday afternoon in Pittsburgh.
+Republicans and prominent business groups, such as the U.S. Chamber of Commerce, have already come out against the plan, particularly the proposed tax increases, arguing they would damage U.S. investment and global competitiveness.
+The White House’s stance is that higher taxes would offset concerns about adding to the federal deficit.

+Meanwhile, economists are still debating whether Biden’s last major bill will overheat the economy and trigger cycles of inflation, compounding Republicans’ spending worries.

 Here’s what’s in the proposal, according to White House summaries and breakdowns:

 - The plan would invest $115 billion to revamp highways and roads, including 10 major and 10,000 smaller bridges in need of reconstruction.
 It also includes $20 billion to improve road safety, including for cyclists and pedestrians.